James Bond (Daniel Craig): Casting

 After Pierce Brosnan, who had portrayed Bond since 1995's GoldenEye, retired from the role in February 2004, several actors were considered for the part, including Karl Urban, Goran Višnjić, Sam Worthington, Dougray Scott, and Henry Cavill.

 In October 2005, British actor Daniel Craig was cast as James Bond in Casino Royale, an adaptation of Ian Fleming's 1953 novel of the same name, which introduced the Bond character.
 Craig read all of Fleming's novels to prepare for the part, and cited as influences the Mossad and British Secret Service agents who served as advisers on the set of Steven Spielberg's 2005 film Munich, in which he played a supporting role.

 Craig was initially a controversial choice to portray Bond, with some critics and fans protesting that he did not fit Fleming's characterisation of 007 as "tall, dark, and handsome"; there were even Internet campaigns, such as "danielcraigisnotbond.com", threatening to boycott the film.
-The Daily Mirror ran a front-page story on 15 October 2005 with the headline, "The Name's Bland – James Bland".